Florida Attorneys Help Those Eligible to Receive Social Security Disability Benefits

 Contact our experienced law firm for help with your SSDI/SSI case

 For more information on your eligibility for SSDI/SSI, call the offices of Kaylor, Kaylor & Leto, P.A. at or contact us online to schedule a free consultation.
-We have locations in Winter Haven, Lakeland, Sebring and Tampa.
+We serve Lakeland, Sebring, Winter Haven, and surrounding areas.
 Our attorneys represent clients in Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange counties.